I wish more women would take iodine. Not for thyroid—but to prevent breast cancer.

 Iodine is particularly important for breast tissue.
 It alters gene expression in the breast by down-regulating estrogen-responsive genes and up-regulating genes involved in estrogen detoxification.
 That’s why iodine-deficiency causes breast ductal tissue to be hyper-sensitive to estrogen.

 Interestingly, progesterone enhances iodine uptake, which may be why progesterone protects against breast cancer.

 Researcher Carmen Aceves is so convinced of the mineral’s benefits that she wants to trial it as a viable treatment for breast cancer.

-Safe Use of Iodine
+Safe use of iodine

 The conventional view is that supplementation causes thyroid disease, and that view is not without merit.
 Overdose can trigger autoimmune thyroid disease and hypothyroidism.
-Fortunately, that is less likely to occur when there is adequate selenium to stabilise thyroid tissue.
+Fortunately, that is less likely to occur when there is adequate selenium to stabilize thyroid tissue.

 How can you get enough for breasts without injuring the thyroid?

 A daily dose of 400 mcg to 1000 mcg is safe for most people, even those with autoimmune thyroid disease (and especially if they co-supplement with selenium).
 The RDI is 150 mcg, which is simply inadequate because we are all exposed to environmental toxins that interfere with iodine uptake.
 150 mcg will prevent goitre, but it will not supply your breasts with what they need.
 On the other hand, high dose tablets with 30,000 – 50,000 mcg (30-50 mg) are not safe.
 (Safety tip: Read your supplement label.
 There is a 1000x difference between mcg and mg).
 If you felt well on a big dose, that is probably because of its antimicrobial effect.